MicrosoftDocs/azure-devops-docs/docs/extend/publish/integration.md

 ![card](../develop/_img/extension-details-page.png)

 <div class="alert alert-danger">
-  Make sure the "public" attribute is set to "false" (or not set at all) to avoid your extension or integration from becoming prematurely visible to all users on the Marketplace.
+  Make sure the &quot;public&quot; attribute is set to &quot;false&quot; (or not set at all) to avoid your extension or integration from becoming prematurely visible to all users on the Marketplace.
 </div>

 <a name="package"></a>